 The seminary grant is designed to assist students who have a very low EFC according to the FAFSA.
-The Financial Aid Office will pull a report out of PowerFAIDS to see how many students have a 0 to \$5,000 and figure how many students, what amount and up to what EFC we can assist.
+The Financial Aid Office generally limits this grant to those with an EFC lower than \$5,000, with the largest awards going to those with highest need (lowest EFC).